Loading figure…

 “Design immigration system based on American values.
 (Nov 2019)”

-Chip Roy has consistently stated that he will always oppose abortion in any form, asserting that life begins at conception and advocating against funding organizations like Planned Parenthood.
+Chip Roy has consistently opposed legal access to abortion, stating that he will always oppose abortion in any form and believes life begins at conception.
 He has also sponsored legislation aimed at protecting infant survivors of abortion.

-Chip Roy has consistently stated that he will always oppose abortion in any form, asserting that life begins at conception and advocating against funding organizations like Planned Parenthood.
+Chip Roy has consistently opposed legal access to abortion, stating that he will always oppose abortion in any form and believes life begins at conception.
 He has also sponsored legislation aimed at protecting infant survivors of abortion.

 “Will always oppose abortion in any form.
 (Nov 2019)”